Go back to normal view

 It was under these circumstances that the Rev. J. Fowler began his great work, a work of restoration and enrichment carried out under the direction of Messrs Bodley and Garner, chiefly in the years 1889, 1890, and 1895.

 Rector John Fowler's wife Martha was a sister of the architect G F Bodley, a pupil of George Gilbert Scott.
-John and Martha paid for this restoration and also built what is now the village Hall as a club house for labourers to occupy their winter evenings soberly.In the first period the restoration of the chancel was undertaken.
+John and Martha paid for this restoration in memory of Thomas Bodley and also built what is now the village Hall as a club house for labourers to occupy their winter evenings soberly.In the first period the restoration of the chancel was undertaken.
 Here the roof was raised to its original pitch; the windows, niches, and sedilia were restored; and the walls and ceiling decorated.
 In the latter period, the nave was re-roofed, and the windows were re-leaded and re-glazed.
 Moreover the church was enriched by the provision of the upper part of the chancel screen, the equally beautiful font cover, and the excellent organ.

-There is a tablet in memory of Mr. Bodley near the tower arch; and the generous Rector who did so much for the church is commemorated by the lectern.
+There is a tablet in memory of Mr. Thomas Bodley near the tower arch; and the generous Rector who did so much for the church is commemorated by the lectern.
 ‘He, being dead, yet speaketh’.

 THE EARLIER CHURCH.